occiware/MartServer/doc/server.md

  Users storage mode.

- By default, no users management (<b>none<b>), if you want user management feature, you must set this option to "file", users will be stored in a file.
+ By default, no users management (<b>none</b>), if you want user management feature, you must set this option to "file", users will be stored in a file.
 You can replace this value to <b>"none"</b>, this will disengage users validation process.

  - <b>server.users.directory</b>=/yourusersfolder/